-For a cheap and quick kitchen update, consider just replacing the unit doors — or give your existing doors a fresh coat of paint.
+It is also useful to bear in mind that a new kitchen look can be achieved by simply working with what you already have — consider just replacing the unit doors — or give your existing doors a fresh coat of paint and new handles.

-If you are set on the idea of a timber kitchen, but have a tight budget, an unpainted kitchen is a great option, providing you are prepared to put in some elbow grease.
+Those after a solid timber kitchen but conscious of sticking to a budget might like to consider an unpainted kitchen — a great option providing you are prepared to put in some elbow grease.

 Companies such as Pineland will come up with a plan and supply a kitchen, assembled, yet unpainted.
-A 600mm unpainted base unit will cost in the region of £315.
+A 600mm unpainted base unit costs in the region of £315.

-Bare wood units need to be treated with knotting solution, primed, sanded and given a couple of coats of your chosen paint before you can even think of fitting them.
+To turn an unpainted kitchen into a fully finished space, bare wood units need to be treated with knotting solution, primed, sanded and given a couple of coats paint (eggshell gives a good, easy-to-clean finish).
+They can then be fitted.
 On the plus side, any knocks and scratches can be sanded out and repainted.

-Companies such as The Used Kitchen Company have a huge range of ex-display and second-hand kitchens available for just a fraction of their original price — often around 50-70 per cent off their RRP.
+Companies such as The Used Kitchen Company and Used Kitchen Exchange have a huge range of ex-display and second-hand kitchens available for just a fraction of their original price — often around 50-70% off their RRP.

 Do bear in mind that collection will be your responsibility (you may have to dismantle it yourself), as will the fitting once you get it home.

 It is also always worth asking in builders’ merchants and kitchen showrooms whether they have any ex-display kitchens available.
 Even if they don’t at the time, you can often leave your details for when they do.